 Hundreds of attractions will entertain family and friends off the dock, including Santa’s Village and Sportsland in Bracebridge (a must-do for families with younger kids), the historic Bethune House and Opera House in Gravenhurst, and the Muskoka Lakes Museum in Port Carling.
 The Huntsville Festival of the Arts runs exceptional programming year-round, and hosts Nuit Blanche North in July.

 Known for the iconic Canadian resorting tradition, Muskoka is home to some of the nation’s finest accommodations.
 Hotels, motels, B&Bs, inns and campgrounds are available to suit every traveler, from those who like a pampered vacation to those who enjoy roughing it in a tent.
-And beloved Algonquin Park is close by, as well as its lesser know sister, Arrowhead Provincial Park (home to the mesmerizing Ice Trail – a meandering loop through snow-frosted forests in winter).
+And beloved Algonquin Park is close by too, as well as its lesser know sister, Arrowhead Provincial Park (home to the mesmerizing Ice Trail – a meandering loop through snow-frosted forests in winter).

 Muskoka is also a designated arts community, and artists and studios are everywhere.
 It’s also home to the oldest fall studio tour in Canada, the Muskoka Autumn Studio Tour.
 Other studio tours abound as well, including that of the Artists of the Limberlost.
-Not to be missed is Muskoka Arts & Crafts Annual Summer Show at Annie Williams Park in Bracebridge.
+Not to be missed is the Muskoka Arts & Crafts Annual Summer Show at Annie Williams Park in Bracebridge.

 There’s always something happening in Muskoka – events in every season.
 From the summer concerts at the iconic Kee to Bala, to Huntsville’s Girlfriends’ Getaway Weekend in November, from numerous sporting events and triathlons to fall and winter carnivals, to cooler fun on Arrowhead Provincial Park’s Ice Trail, you’ll be entertained here all year round.